appernetic/jamstack/README.md

 - Replace `owner-name/repo-name` in snippet with your repo path.
 Gonna leave branch as master for now.
 - Add config for media_folder: "./src/img/uploads", It'll moan if we don't add this.

+#### Collections

+- Collections essentially define the content types the site will have.
+Configuring these is essentially the same thing as creating a new custom post type in wordpress.
+- For this demo, I'm just gonna set up pages and posts.
+- Add your collection(s) to the config.yml

 #### Other things

 - Gulp (or whatever task runner) needs to compile ./src/admin to ./dist/admin so add a task for that and also add it to the overall `build` task.